pasekji/bi-eha/imgur-bug-bounty.md

 - [Maltego PDF export](https://docdro.id/L4E7PyY)
 - [Nexpose audit export](imgur_nexpose_report/Document.md)
 - We can see that the imgur security level is quite advanced and probably only experts in ethical hacking could break the more advanced vulnerabilities.
-- No critical issues occured, all the issues were only at the severe level.
+- No critical issues occurred, all the issues were only at a severe level.
-- Nexpose found some XSS vulneraibilies and we will examine and test them.[XSS vulnerability](imgur_nexpose_report/Document.md#321-cross-site-scripting-vulnerability-http-cgi-0010)
+- Nexpose found some XSS vulnerabilities and we will examine and test them.[XSS vulnerability](imgur_nexpose_report/Document.md#321-cross-site-scripting-vulnerability-http-cgi-0010)
-- There is also autocomplte enabled for sensitive HTML formats, that could be also some harful issue.
+- There is also autocomplete enabled for sensitive HTML formats, that could be also some harmful issue.
 [Autocomplete HTML forms](imgur_nexpose_report/Document.md#326-autocomplete-enabled-for-sensitive-html-form-fields-spider-sensitive-form-data-autocomplete-enabled )
-- The rest contained only some TLS/SSL and Cookie haeders, that are not required in the bug bounty program socope, but we could still examine them in the spare time.
+- The rest contained only some TLS/SSL and Cookie headers, that are not required in the bug bounty program scope, but we could still examine them in the spare time.
-- Nexpose did not found anything related to Remote execution, Command Injection or SQL Injection, but there is no reason to test it manually ourselvs.
+- Nexpose did not find anything related to Remote execution, Command Injection or SQL Injection, but there is no reason to test it manually ourselves.

 ## 2. Remote Shell / Command Injection
-Command injection is an attack in which the goal is execution of arbitrary commands on the host operating system via a vulnerable application.
+Command injection is an attack in which the goal is an execution of arbitrary commands on the host operating system via a vulnerable application.
-Command injection attacks are possible when an application passes unsafe user supplied data (forms, cookies, HTTP headers etc.) to a system shell.
+Command injection attacks are possible when an application passes unsafe user-supplied data (forms, cookies, HTTP headers, etc.) to a system shell.
 In this attack, the attacker-supplied operating system commands are usually executed with the privileges of the vulnerable application.
 Command injection attacks are possible largely due to insufficient input validation.

 This attack differs from Code Injection, in that code injection allows the attacker to add his own code that is then executed by the application.
-In Command Injection, the attacker extends the default functionality of the application, which execute system commands, without the necessity of injecting code.
+In Command Injection, the attacker extends the default functionality of the application, which executes system commands, without the necessity of injecting code.
 [1]

 ### Command Injection descriptive explanation
 _"Damn Vulnerable Web App (DVWA) is a PHP/MySQL web application that is damn vulnerable.
-Its main goals are to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and aid teachers/students to teach/learn web application security in a class room environment."_ [2]
+Its main goals are to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and aid teachers/students to teach/learn web application security in a classroom environment."_ [2]

 The purpose of the command injection attack is to inject and execute commands specified by the attacker in the vulnerable application.
-In situation like this, the application, which executes unwanted system commands, is like a pseudo system shell, and the attacker may use it as any authorized system user.
+In a situation like this, the application, which executes unwanted system commands, is like a pseudo system shell, and the attacker may use it as any authorized system user.
 However, commands are executed with the same privileges and environment as the web service has.
-Command injection attacks are possible in most cases because of lack of correct input data validation, which can be manipulated by the attacker (forms, cookies, HTTP headers etc.).
+Command injection attacks are possible in most cases because of a lack of correct input data validation, which can be manipulated by the attacker (forms, cookies, HTTP headers, etc.).
 The syntax and commands may differ between the Operating Systems (OS), such as Linux and Windows, depending on their desired actions.
 This attack may also be called "Remote Command Execution (RCE)".

-#### Low level security Command Injection
+#### Low-level security Command Injection
 This allows for direct input into one of many PHP functions that will execute commands on the OS.
 It is possible to escape out of the designed command and executed unintentional actions.
 This can be done by adding on to the request, "once the command has executed successfully, run this command".